R-TEK/colr_pickr/README.md

 ### Color Value Information:

 When you give the Color Picker a color value to read, it has to be a supported value format.
-JS Color Pickr support all the popular choices, the table below show all supported value formats:
+Colr Pickr support all the popular choices, the table below show all supported value formats:

 | Format Name | Example Format              |
 | :---------- | :-------------------------- |